whatisnuclear/website/waste.md

 waste in the USA.
 Between 1971 and 2018, nuclear reactors in the USA generated 3000 GW-years of electricity to make this waste.

-For comparison, in 2007 alone the US burned 948,000,000 metric tonnes of coal.
-This means that coal plants made 32 times more waste **every single day** than the US nuclear fleet has made **in the past 45 years!** Granted, coal made a higher fraction of the country's electricity, but the numbers are still crazy impressive for nuclear.
+For comparison, in 2007 the US burned 948,000,000 metric tonnes of coal.
+This means that coal plants made 32 times more waste **every single day** than the US nuclear fleet has made **in the past 50+ years!** Granted, coal made a higher fraction of the country's electricity, but the numbers are still crazy impressive for nuclear.

 The astoundingly low amount of nuclear waste is thanks to the near magical energy